 Here is the complete list for all countries updated periodically by Garmin: link to garmin.com

-Apple are over a year ahead with watch-based payments.
+Apple is over a year ahead with watch-based payments.
 I even managed to get the Fitbit Ionic to work in 2017 at Starbucks.

 Operating System Differences